How does the LCD Writing Tablet/ Drawing board work?

 Future of the LCD Writing Tablet

-Despite much direct competition from LED Screen Tablets, e-Ink tablets, and other electronic writing devices, LCD Writing Tablets has still managed to maintain its relevancy in the market.
+Despite a direct and growing competition from LED Screen Tablets, e-Ink tablets, and other electronic writing devices, LCD Writing Tablets have still managed to remain relevant in the ever dynamic market.
 However, there is still a growing call from customers to add more features to LCD Writing Tablets and manufactures must respond by investing more on research and innovation.
 With continued innovation and more added practical features, LCD Writing Devices have a vast scope for growth and becoming a more mainstream gadget for everyday use.